 Once you make an appeal, the Scottish Government will choose a reporter to decide it.

 The planning authority must give its response to your appeal within 21 days.
 You'll then have a further 14 days to comment on any new information submitted by the authority.

 The appeals process has a strict timetable with deadlines for each stage.
 Make sure everything's sent on time.
 If you send information after the deadline, it may be sent back to you and may not be considered.

-If the reporter considers that a decision can be made on the basis of this information and no site inspection is required, they'll aim to issue this decision within 8 weeks of receipt of the appeal.
+If the reporter considers that a decision can be made on the basis of this information and no site inspection is required, they'll aim to issue this decision within 8 weeks of receiving the appeal.

 The reporter may need to get more information in order to complete the report.
-If they do, they might require one or all of the following:
+If they do, they might ask for one or all of the following:

 - an inspection of the site